dolanpettit/Coding-Quiz/README.md

 The final real function at work is the submitScore() function which is activated by an onClick event placed on the Submit button.
 This function utilizes localStorage by pushing the name and score object keys to the scores variable and then redirecting you to the highscores.html page.

 This page shows your initials and score by running a for loop contained within the end.js file.
-For each occurence of a userScore, the computer creates a new <li> element and appends it to the scoreList.
+For each occurence of a userScore, the computer creates a new "li" element and appends it to the scoreList.
 This page also gives you the ability to clear your scores and/or go back to the start screen of the quiz.

-This has been an incredible assignment to work on because it's really given me a preview of the work required to build even the smallest
+This has been an incredible assignment to work on because it's really given me a preview of the work required to build even the smallest of dynamic applications, and also a great intro into using localStorage.
+I'm very much looking forward to being able to implement Jquery into my code for the next assignment.